cappig/MC-status-bot/README.md

 `mc!log playersonline` Create a chart of server uptime and calculate the uptime percentage.

+`mc!log mostactive` Create a bar chart with the number of minutes each player spent on th server.

 `mc!news` Get the latest articles from minecraft.net

 ## :information_source: *Notes*